shauryananda/Data-Analytics-Portfolio/README.md

 **Case Study 1: Job Data Analysis**

+**Jobs Reviewed Over Time:**

+   Objective: Calculate the number of jobs reviewed per hour for each day in November 2020.

+   Task: Write an SQL query to calculate the number of jobs reviewed per hour for each day in November 2020.

+**Throughput Analysis:**

+   Objective: Calculate the 7-day rolling average of throughput (number of events per second).

+   Task: Write an SQL query to calculate the 7-day rolling average of throughput.
+Additionally, explain whether you prefer using the daily metric or the 7-day rolling average for throughput, and why.

+**Language Share Analysis:**

+   Objective: Calculate the percentage share of each language in the last 30 days.

+   Task: Write an SQL query to calculate the percentage share of each language over the last 30 days.

+**Duplicate Rows Detection:**

+   Objective: Identify duplicate rows in the data.

+   Task: Write an SQL query to display duplicate rows from the job_data table.

 ## Education

 Goa Institute of Management: Master of Business Administration - MBA, Big Data Analytics, 2019 - 2021